ljcorreia/.NetConfigurationModel/DetectingConfigChanges/NetCore.DetectConfigChange/NetCoreDetectConfigChangesWithMonitor/readme.md

 This is a .Net Core Web Application project (API) wich demonstrates how the new .Net Core Configuration Model works when detecting and reloading configuration changes.

-The default settings file is included and configuration is built using Conficuration builder which is passed in from the Program to the Startup class in the way it is expected with the .Net Core 2.0.
+The default settings file and any other json file is included using .AddJsonFile() and the configuration is built using Configuration builder which is passed in from the Program to the Startup class in the way it is expected with the .Net Core 2.0.

-Prior this version the configuration was built differently with the use of ConfigurationBuilder() and UseConfiguration() WebHost extension method.
+Prior to this version the configuration was built differently with the use of ConfigurationBuilder() and UseConfiguration() through WebHost extension methods.

+In the example below a custom json file 'version-config.json' is included and that file is later mapped to a Strongly Typed object named VersionConfig.cs.

 ## Previous versions of .Net Core